Decks

 Why Decks

 • Your notes are already the deck.
-Tag a file, every header becomes a front, every paragraph becomes a back.
+Tag a file; each heading at your chosen level becomes a front and the text below becomes the back.
 Coming from Anki, there's nothing to author twice.

 • Four formats, no syntax to learn.
 Headers, two-column tables, image occlusion, and ==cloze== from highlights you already use.